top of page

 How This Work Is Applied

-As automation increases, the differentiation is no longer what people know, it's how they think, regulate, choose, adapt, and recover in real time.
+It is how they think, regulate, choose, adapt, and recover in real time.

 Self-mastery, as I teach it, is not abstract.